-The first thing it needed was some spray paint love, so I taped over the handles with painters tape because I wanted them keep the natural metal.
+This plain aluminum one needed some spray paint love.
+I taped over the handles with painters tape because I wanted them keep the natural metal.

-Then I took it out to my handy dandy new water heater box painting station and spray painted the sides and the top of the bottom with the turquoise.
+Then I took it out to my handy dandy new water heater box fancy schmancy painting station, lol, and spray painted the sides and the top of the bottom with the turquoise.